ledlogic/GeoNode/README.md

 * Mongo shell commands: http://docs.mongodb.org/manual/reference/mongo-shell/
 * Building 2d sphere index: http://docs.mongodb.org/manual/tutorial/build-a-2dsphere-index/
 * From http://stackoverflow.com/questions/25150590/mongoerror-cant-extract-geo-keys-from-object-with-type-point
-* Mongo coords are "longitude, latitude".
-We'll call these the mcoords
 * Google coords are "latitude, longitude".
 We'll call these the gcoords.
+If you go to google maps your data will be in this ordering.
+* Mongo coords are "longitude, latitude".
+We'll call these the mcoords.
+Queries and results are in these coordinates, which would not map well in Google Maps.
-* Returns distance results in radians, not meters: http://docs.mongodb.org/manual/tutorial/calculate-distances-using-spherical-geometry-with-2d-geospatial-indexes/
+* If you do not prescribe everything, both data, and query using Point (2d spatial type), then it will returns distance results in radians, not meters: http://docs.mongodb.org/manual/tutorial/calculate-distances-using-spherical-geometry-with-2d-geospatial-indexes/

 ### Node